 Outstanding Master’s Thesis Award

-Each fall, each UIS graduate program may nominate one thesis or project for this award.
+Each fall, each UIS graduate program may nominate one thesis or project for this award, using these Nomination Guidelines (PDF).

 - Does the scholar state the basic purposed of his or her work clearly?